Ashu-hub/All-About-Java/Concurrency.md

 	A lock is a more flexible and sophisticated thread synchronization mechanism than the standard synchronized block.

 ## 		Difference between Lock and Synchronized Block:
-	A synchronized block is fully contained within a method ; we can have Lock API's lock() and unlock() operation in separate methods.
+	A synchronized block is fully contained **within a method** ; we can have Lock API's lock() and unlock() operation in **separate methods.**
-	A synchronized block doesn't support the fairness, any thread can acquire the lock once released, no preference can be specified.
+	A synchronized block d**oesn't support the fairness**, any thread can acquire the lock once released, no preference can be specified.
 		We can achieve fairness within the Lock APIs by specifying the fairness property.
 It makes sure that **longest waiting thread **is given access to the lock
 	A thread gets blocked if it can't get an access to the synchronized block.
 The Lock API provides tryLock() method.
 The thread acquires lock only if it's available and not held by any other thread.
 	A thread which is in “waiting” state to acquire the access to synchronized block, can't be interrupted.
 The Lock API provides a method lockInterruptibly() which can be used to interrupt the thread when it's waiting for the lock
 	Synchronized has implicit locks and locks are explicit as we need to create variable for it.